How to Clean Your Keyboard and Sterilize Viruses and Bacteria

 3. Achieving a Deep Clean With Rubbing Alcohol

 Rubbing alcohol is the trickiest of the keyboard cleaning methods.
-You take a q-tip, dip it in the liquid, then brush against the side of the keys.
+Take a cotton swap stick (e.g. a Q-tip), dip it in the liquid, then brush against the side of the keys.
 You may need to remove each key to get a thorough clean.
 As such, while it’s not easy-to-use like compressed air or slime, it’s the best method for stubborn dirt and stickiness.

 How to Clean a Laptop Keyboard